 René-Maurice Gattefossé worked as a French cosmetic chemist in the early 1900s.
 The commonly told story is that in 1910 Gattefossé badly burned his arm in his lab and plunged the arm into a vat of lavender essential oil.
 The burn healed so quickly that Gattefossé spent the rest of his life studying essential oils.
 However, as aromatherapy expert Robert Tisserand wrote in a blog post, Gattefossé’s Burn, who leaves an open vat of essential oil lying around?

 The truth is a bit less dramatic.
 Gattefossé did burn his arm, but he later intentionally applied the lavender essential oil, and it stopped the spread of gangrene.
 He did spend his life studying essential oils and wrote the first modern aromatherapy book, titled Gattefosse's Aromatherapy in the English translation.
-If you want to know more about Gattefossé, view this documentary on YouTube about him and the early history of aromatherapy.
+If you want to know more about Gattefossé, here's a video about the early history of aromatherapy.

 Valnet continued to use essential oils to treat illnesses and wrote The Practice of Aromatherapy: A Classic Compendium of Plant Medicines and Their Healing Properties, which was translated into English by Robert Tisserand.